uwi-mase-2014-ccd/component-home-automation-systems-notification-services/README.md

 		within the recipient's desired email client.

 	Body:
 		This STRING argument specifies the content of the email.
-Email content holds a 'text/html' format in order to facilitate the inclusion of HTML within messages.
+Email content has 'text/html' format in order to facilitate the inclusion of HTML within messages.